Aayush-15/DDS-Semantic-Search/README.md

-# ElasticSearch Product Search Engine
+# DDS-ElasticSearch - Product Search Engine

 This project demonstrates a **fashion product search engine** built with **ElasticSearch** and **Streamlit**.
 The application uses **vector similarity search** powered by **sentence-transformers** to provide efficient and relevant search results for products in Myntra's catalog.